ULTRACAPACITOR ENERGY STORAGE DEVICE

-The most promising application of these next generation energy storage capacitors is integration into electric vehicles or cars, where they will store energy for emission-free cars that do not run on fossil fuels.
+The most promising application of these next generation energy storage is integration into Tesla, Volkswagen, Audi, Fisker Karma, Volvo, BMW, DAF electric vehicles or cars, where they will store energy for emission-free cars that do not run on fossil fuels.
 This technology will also overcome the out-of-service hours that current electric cars require to recharge, one of the largest consumer barriers for widespread market penetration.

-With the new generation of solid-state batteries, the release of electricity will not be limited by chemical reaction rates, allowing electric cars using this technology to fully recharge in seconds as opposed to hours.
+With the new ultracapacitor generation of solid-state batteries, the release of electricity will not be limited by chemical reaction rates, allowing electric cars using this technology to fully recharge in seconds as opposed to hours.

 ‘We can make the ceramic di-electric much thinner and lighter without losing electrical capacity and create pocket size car batteries in the near future.’
 The technology has the potential to revolutionize the way electrical energy is stored and transported.
 Due to high energy density and small size, it will be possible to charge the device far away from urban areas where electricity is abundant and inexpensive and then transport it to urban areas where it is needed the most.